abhanjac/blood_cell_image_segmentation/README.md

 are with Plasmodium Falciparum pathogen.

 The main reason to combine all these different databases is the unavailability of a single annotated database that contains all types of blood cells (mentioned earlier) along with malaria infected RBCs.

+For a robust training of the CNN, the training dataset should have a wide variety of combinations of the different blood cells.

+For a robust training of the CNN, the training dataset should have a wide variety of combinations of the different blood cells.